cs96and/FoundryVTT-damage-log/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C057N35)

-Damage Log is a FoundryVTT module that monitiors for changes to characters' health, and displays those changes in a separate chatlog tab (currently only viewable by the GM).
+Damage Log is a FoundryVTT module that monitiors for changes to characters' health, and displays those changes in a separate chatlog tab.
 Changes can be easily be undone, or re-applied using the chat card's right-click menu.

 Damage Log is also compatible with the [Tabbed Chatlog](https://github.com/cswendrowski/FoundryVTT-Tabbed-Chatlog) module, and will add an extra tab on to the end of Tabbed Chatlog's tabs.

 ![](images/damage-log.gif)

+## Features
+* Creates a separate "Damage Log" chatlog tab.
+Whenever an actor takes damage or receives healing, a message containing the HP changes is added to the tab.
+* The extra tab can be disabled, in which case the messages go to the normal chatlog.
+* Damage can easily be reverted or re-applied using the message's right click menu.
+* By default, only the GM can see the damage log.
+The GM can optionally let players see the damage log for actors they are permissioned for (the minimum permission level is configurable, and defaults to "owner").
+* The GM can also let players see limited damage info for all actors (i.e. the amount of damage taken, but not the old and new HP values).
+* Works with [Better Rolls](https://foundryvtt.com/packages/betterrolls5e), [Midi QoL](https://foundryvtt.com/packages/midi-qol/), and probably works with other dice rolling modules too.
+* Integrates with the [Tabbed Chatlog](https://github.com/cswendrowski/FoundryVTT-Tabbed-Chatlog) module.
+Damage Log's extra tab will be added on to the end of Tabbed Chatlog's tabs.

 ## System Compatibility
 Damage Log is current compatible with the following systems.